-When it comes to engaging in interpersonal conflict, cops and armed citizens want to believe they know how the fight will start, finish and how their opponent will engage.
+When it comes to engaging in interpersonal conflict (i.e. a gunfight!), cops and armed citizens want to believe they know how the fight will start, finish and how their opponent will engage.

 Always having a plan of attack is sound.
-But we all need to remember that the fight will never progress according to plan so we all need to have contingencies.
+But we all need to remember the fight will never progress according to plan so we all need to have contingencies.
 Making assumptions will put you at a disadvantage before the fight ever begins...especially if the fight does not follow what YOU have planned for it.

-Sometimes I question the tactics and techniques developed during interactive Simunitions or Airsoft training because the people playing criminals are cops or legally armed citizens and they’ll behave in scenarios as such—not as a criminal would.
+Sometimes I question the tactics and techniques developed during interactive training (Simunitions, UTM or Airsoft) because the people playing criminals are cops or legally armed citizens and they’ll behave in scenarios as such—not as a criminal would.
 You will do as you are trained and few have been trained to act illegally...ruthlessly, selfishly and without control.
 In the examples above, what if the suspect comes through the back door instead of the front?
 What if the officer wrecks his cruiser while responding because his attention was directed at the carbine?
 It’s been said many times before…no good plan survives first contact with the enemy.

 It’s certainly important to “war game” any plan, but it’s also imperative to have several plans.
 When plan A doesn’t work (and it probably won’t), we move to plan B, and if that fails, plan C is instituted without hesitation.
 Yes, it’s a tall order, but it’s essential.
 Attempt to consider all the possible variables in conflict and then plan for the worst possible situation.
 That way, when things don’t go as planned (they won’t), you’re still prepared with other options.

-Threats will always be situationally dependent and we need to embrace this reality.
+Threats will always be situationally dependent...you know, circumstance dictates... and we need to embrace this reality.
 Practice the critical skills—movement, communication, accurate shooting, manipulation of the weapon, using cover and concealment, etc.—so that you can run on autopilot in any type of attack.
-If you have to orient to the situation, you might not respond at all.
+If you have to "orient" to the situation, you might not respond at all.
 Doing so also prepares us for the unexpected, which is darn near guaranteed in any fight.
 Let me give you the secret to winning a gunfight: its the person who sees the situation for what it truly is FIRST, adapts accordingly by applying the required essential skills to the problem!
 Easier said than done...

 You should also never make assumptions regarding how an attacker will respond to your actions.
 Again, they don’t think like we do, so how could you possibly think such assumptions would be correct?
-The only control you’ll have over the situation you’re facing is what you will do—there’s no way to know your attacker’s actions.
+The only control you’ll have over the situation you’re facing is what you will do—there’s no way to know your attacker’s actions or intentions.

 It would be great if suspects always responded to verbal commands or immediately became incapacitated from one round fired from our handgun, but all who are reading this should know such things are fantasy.
-Handguns suck as “man stoppers,” which is why cops carry carbines and shotguns in their cruisers and handguns see little use on the battlefield.
+Handguns suck as “man stoppers,” which is why cops carry carbines and shotguns in their cruisers and handguns see little use in war-fighting.
 The miss ratio in police shootings is also quite high, so the idea of one round fired ending a fight might be the biggest fantasy we face in our “art”.
 Yep!
 I'll ay it out loud...you will probably miss the shot required for the "one shot stop".

 Armed conflict is rapidly evolving, ever changing and certainly unpredictable.
 Even if we do have plans A, B and C, the suspect(s) might do something that makes us skip over plan B to move to plan C and then maybe return to B. Who knows!
 Clint Eastwood was certainly correct in the movie Heartbreak Ridge: We must be prepared to “improvise, adapt and overcome.”